mithi/bare-minimum-2d/core-concepts.md

 - "ellipse" (singular)

 Polygon elements will be rendered first, so it will be at the bottom layer.
 Then lines, ellipses, and points.
-Elements will be stacked based on the order they are declared.
-So the last element declared of type `points` in the `data` array will be at the most top layer while the first polygon in the `data` array will be rendered at the most bottom layer regardless of what is declared first.
+For each type of element, those elements will be stacked based on the order they are declared.
+This means that the last element declared of type `points` in the `data` array will be at the most top layer while the first polygon in the `data` array will be rendered at the most bottom layer regardless of what is declared first.

 All attributes are ALWAYS required, nothing is optional.
 The `id` attribute should be unique.

+Again, here's an [Example data prop](./example/src/demo1/demoProps.js), in case you missed it,

-Go back to the readme and checkout the demos and their source codes.
+Go checkout the demos and source codes.